 After completing my undergraduate degree in Geography at the University of Hull and then a masters and PhD at the University of Glasgow again in Geography, I then became Research Fellow at the University of Aberdeen, working in the dot.rural digital economy hub.
-I then worked as a Research Associate at the University of Sheffield working on ‘Spaces of New Localism – Stakeholder Engagement and Economic Development in Wales and England’.
-I am now a Senior Researcher at the Staffordshire University working in Centre for City Region Dynamics and the Department of Geography.
+I then worked as a Research Associate at the University of Sheffield working on ‘Spaces of New Localism – Stakeholder Engagement and Economic Development in Wales and England’ (WISERD Civil Society, Cardiff University).
+I then moved to be a Senior Researcher at the Staffordshire University working in Centre for City Region Dynamics and the Department of Geography.
 I am also an Honorary Research Fellow in Geography at the University of Sheffield and Associate Fellow at SPERI.

-I am currently the Senior Researcher on the ‘Spaces of New Localism’ project which is part of the WISERD Civil Society Research Centre.
-The project is interested in understanding the ways in which New Localism and devolution is being delivered at the City-Regional scale within the UK.
+I am now, Senior Lecturer in Political Economy at MMU based within the Future Economies team.
+In this role I am currently completing research and publications from the ‘Spaces of New Localism’ project which is part of the WISERD Civil Society Research Centre.
+The project has been interested in understanding the ways in which New Localism and devolution has been delivered at the City-Regional scale within the UK.
 Specifically, we have six case study areas (Swansea, Cardiff, Manchester, Sheffield, Stoke-on-Trent and Mersey-Dee/North Wales) investigating the role of Civil Society and the changing territoriality that city-region devolution is developing within the UK.David Beel Bio